 “Undone” work is often accumulated in a Product Backlog item called “Undone Work” or “Implementation Work.”

 Sprint by Sprint, the “undone” work of each increment is accumulated and must be addressed prior to releasing the product.
 This work is accumulated linearly although it actually has some sort of exponential accumulation that is dependent on each organization’s characteristics.
 Release Sprints are added to the end of any release to complete this “undone” work.
 The number of Sprints is unpredictable to the degree that the accumulation of “undone” work is not linear.

-Take care, the current Scrum Guide does not specify a “release sprint” as a practice.
+Take care.
+The current Scrum Guide does not specify a “release sprint” as a practice.
 This is similar to the “hardening” sprint defined in – for example – the Scaled Agile Framework.
+The goal – and only goal is to create a done product increment at the end of each sprint.
 In Scrum, this is considered a bad practice.
-As stated the goal – and only goal is to create a done product increment at the end of each sprint.
 “Undone” work piles up and increases risks and delays.

 The word “undone” is not mentioned anymore in the current version of the Scrum Guide.